-- 2 cups spaghetti squash - cooked, seeded, and scraped out from the shell
+- 2 cups cooked spaghetti squash (cooked, seeded, and scraped out from the shell)

 - Mix the first 7 ingredients in a large bowl.
 Add the lamb and mix to coat.
 Heat 2 tbsp oil in a large, heavy skillet or pot over medium-high heat.
 Working in small batches, add the lamb to the pot and cook until browned on all sides (about 8 minutes per batch), turning occasionally.
 If needed, add 2 additional tbsp of oil to the pot between batches.
 Transfer the lamb to a large, clean bowl after browning each batch.

 - If you plan to marinate the meat overnight, deglaze the pan with wine or beer, making sure to scrape up the yummy brown bits.
 Let cool, and then store in a tightly sealed zip-top bag overnight, turning occasionally.
 Then resume with the aromatics in the morning, adding the lamb mixture back to the pot at the normal deglaze step (below).
 OR, simply move forward with the steps below.